dgudenkov-foreign-languages-homework/homework/homework-129/sb_p98.md

     - Is this a bad time?
 I can come back later
     - Can you come back in ten minutes?
 Not at all.
 It's fine

-    - My apologise.
+    - My apologies.
 I didn't realise

     - If I were you, I'd ...